Piedmont Legacy Trails AmeriCorps Coordinator

 - Assisting staff in organizing annual “Trails Summit”

 Most of the AmeriCorps member’s time will be spent during normal business hours but with occasional night and weekend work.
-Even with the variability of the schedule the work week will be 40-42 hours a week.
+Even with the variability of the schedule the work week will be 40-42 hours a week in order to reach the 1700 hour minimum by the end of the service term.